robvandenbrink/Critical-Controls-v7/README.md

     19/ Incident Response and Management
     20/ Penetration Tests and Red Team Exercises

-A great audit tool for the Critical Controls ca nbe found at auditscripts.com:
+A great audit tool for the Critical Controls can be found at auditscripts.com:

 https://www.auditscripts.com/download/4229/